|Pregnancy Week (Select):|

 Originally titled “What We Mean When We Say We Need a Break” written by Amanda King

 As a stay-at-home mother of two small children, when I say that I need a break, I’m not talking about wanting a vacation or a treat as a reward for doing my job.
 Needing a break doesn’t mean that I’m seeking a respite from my responsibilities or that I want to put my feet up.
 It means that I need a moment to feel like a human being in the midst of a relentless life where I don’t belong to myself anymore; where I give my love and energy away, every moment of my existence, and can’t figure out how to keep any for myself.

-We’re all very aware of men who don’t understand the point of giving the mother of his children a break.
+We’re all very aware of partners who don’t understand the point of giving the stay-at-home parent of their children a break.
 They go to work all day and they don’t have fun at work, do they?
-When they come home and their wives say, “I need a break,” they think, When do I get a break?
-I just worked all day and now I have to come home and give my wife a break?
+When they come home to the stay-at-home parent who says, “I need a break,” they think, When do I get a break?
+I just worked all day and now I have to come home and give my partner a break?

 The point of a break, when you’re a stay-at-home parent, isn’t fun, or excitement or relaxation, although breaks that contain those things are great, and we absolutely totally deserve them, because everybody does.
 When a stay-at-home parent says, “I need a break from being a parent for an hour or two,” they aren’t trying to swindle you into doing the work of caring for the house and children so that they can get out for some fun and letting loose.
 Needing a break isn’t the same thing as wanting a vacation.